mehulagg/gitlab/doc/user/project/clusters/index.md

 ### Adding and removing clusters

-The recommended way to connect a Kubernetes cluster with GitLab is using the GitLab Kubernetes Agent.
-You can read more on [how to set up a GitLab to Kubernetes connection using the GitLab Kubernetes Agent](../../clusters/agent/).
+The recommended way to connect a Kubernetes cluster with GitLab is using the [GitLab Kubernetes Agent](../../clusters/agent/).

 For connecting to a cluster with certificates, see [Adding and removing Kubernetes clusters](add_remove_clusters.md) on how
 to: